top of page

 Context

 Ashuganj Power Station Co Ltd (APSCL) functions as a power corporation engaged in the production and distribution of electricity.
 The company generates power through both thermal power plants and combined cycle power plants.
-Its operations involve seven generating units, comprising five steam turbine units, one gas engine, and one gas turbine, utilizing natural gas as a source for power generation.
+Its operations involve seven generating units, comprising five steam turbine units, one gas engine, and one gas turbine, utilising natural gas as a source for power generation.

 APSCL's notable project is the Ashuganj 450 MW Gas Power Plant (South), expected to commence commercial operations in late 2015.
 This project, a Combined Cycle Gas Turbine (CCGT) power plant, is developed and owned by Ashuganj Power Station.
 (PT, 2023).
 The project was commissioned on July 18, 2016 (APSCL, 2023a).

-APSCL is approximately 75 km northeast of Dhaka City.
+APSCL is approximately 75 km North East of Dhaka City.
 The Ashuganj 450 MW CCPP (South) power plant is situated adjacent to the existing Cycle Power Plant (450MW) within the APSCL premises on the bank of the River Meghna.
 It is noteworthy that the Combined Cycle Power Plant will be installed on APSCL's available land, eliminating the need for new land acquisition.
-This holds for the Ashuganj 450 MW CCPP (South) as well.
+This holds true for the Ashuganj 450 MW CCPP (South) as well.
 The plan is for all the unit(s) to be continuously powered by natural gas (MIGA, 2011).

 Land Acquisition

 As the power plant will be located within the APSCL's premises, there is no necessity for acquiring new land, thus eliminating any concerns related to resettlement.
-The initial land allocation for APSCL was 311 acres, a substantial portion of which has already been utilized.
-The designated site for the Ashuganj 450 MW CCPP (South) is site no. 4, adjacent to the previously planned 450 MW CCPP.
+The initial land allocation for APSCL was 311 acres, a substantial portion of which has already been utilised.
+The designated site for the Ashuganj 450 MW CCPP (South) is at site no. 4, adjacent to the previously planned 450 MW CCPP.
 The total available area at site 4 is approximately 82,670 square meters, allowing for the accommodation of 2 (two) 450MW Power Plants configured in a 1:1:1 ratio (MIGA, 2011).

 Finance